 - The SMT solar array provided approximately 11W of power to the SHARC spacecraft – 25% more power than a conventional array.
 The system showed no significant signs of degradation in performance throughout the mission life (~10 months).

-- SNC recently delivered 130W of SMT solar power for a GEO demonstration mission and 200W for a small LEO mission both slated for launch in 2021.
+- Sierra Space recently delivered 130W of SMT solar power for a GEO demonstration mission and 200W for a small LEO mission both slated for launch in 2021.

-- SNC also recently launched SMT solar panels that provide the primary power for a small LEO demonstration mission.
-The power system is performing flawlessly and SNC continues to collect on-orbit data.
+- Sierra Space also recently launched SMT solar panels that provide the primary power for a small LEO demonstration mission.
+The power system is performing flawlessly and we continue to collect on-orbit data.